DLTcollab/sse2neon/README.md

 * [N2](https://github.com/oddconcepts/n2o) is an approximate nearest neighborhoods algorithm library written in C++, providing a much faster search speed than other implementations when modeling large dataset.
 * [niimath](https://github.com/rordenlab/niimath) is a general image calculator with superior performance.
 * [OBS Studio](https://github.com/obsproject/obs-studio) is software designed for capturing, compositing, encoding, recording, and streaming video content, efficiently.
+* [ofxNDI](https://github.com/leadedge/ofxNDI) is an [openFrameworks](https://openframeworks.cc/) addon to allow sending and receiving images over a network using the [NewTek](https://en.wikipedia.org/wiki/NewTek) Network Device Protocol.
 * [OGRE](https://github.com/OGRECave/ogre) is a scene-oriented, flexible 3D engine written in C++ designed to make it easier and more intuitive for developers to produce games and demos utilising 3D hardware.
 * [Olive](https://github.com/olive-editor/olive) is a free non-linear video editor for Windows, macOS, and Linux.
 * [OpenXRay](https://github.com/OpenXRay/xray-16) is an improved version of the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.